 Must I provide sick leave to a worker who gets the virus?

-Maybe.
-If subject to the Families First Coronavirus Response Act, an employer must provide emergency paid sick leave to an employee who has been advised by a health care provider to self-quarantine due to concerns related to COVID-19 or who is subject to a federal, state, or local quarantine or isolation order related to COVID-19 (among other qualifying events).
-Employees who test positive for COVID-19 may also be eligible for leave under the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and state and local paid sick leave laws.
-COVID-19, because of its fatality rate, may be considered a serious health condition that is covered under the FMLA.
+If subject to the Families First Coronavirus Response Act’s (FFCRA), no. The FFCRA’s paid sick leave requirements expired December 31, 2020.
+The FFCRA had required covered employers to provide emergency paid sick leave to an employee who has been advised by a health care provider to self-quarantine due to concerns related to COVID-19 and an employee who is experiencing COVID-19 symptoms and is seeking medical attention.
+However, an employer may voluntarily decide to provide its employees with such emergency paid sick leave.

 Employees who test positive for COVID-19 may be eligible for leave under the Family and Medical Leave Act (FMLA) if COVID-19 rises to the level of a serious health condition, as well as under state and local paid sick leave laws.

 Employers may also be required to provide leave under the Americans with Disabilities Act (ADA) to workers whose disabilities may put them at high risk for complications from COVID-19 or whose preexisting mental illness or disorder is exacerbated by the pandemic.
 In such cases, employees may request leave or make a request to work from home as a reasonable accommodation or as an additional or altered accommodation to the employee’s existing accommodation.
 Employers should already have a policy in place for evaluating ADA-related requests and, as part of that policy, may place end dates on COVID-related reasonable accommodations, including leave as a reasonable accommodation.